History of Handweaving

 8. – Weaving Changed As Society Changed

-In Europe, during the industrial revolution, the weaving of fabric switch from hand to machine.
-For example, John McKay invented the fly shuttle for the loom in 1733; this fly shuttle allowed for fabric to be woven in a wider width and quicker than before.
+In Europe, during the Industrial Revolution, fabric weaving switched from hand to machine.
+For example, John McKay invented the fly shuttle for the loom in 1733; this fly shuttle allowed the fabric to be woven wider and quicker than before.

 When you look at the history of weaving, you will see that weaving is intertwined with changes taking place in society.
 The industrial revolution is a perfect example of this and how it changed how cloth was woven, manufactured, and sold.